-- Bring the piston into TDC position. - Turn the S-marked Magnet close to the sensor. - Take care that the magnets in the disk are approximately in the same height as the sensor, see figure 3 on page 9.
+- Bring the piston into TDC position. - Turn the S-marked Magnet close to the sensor.

+• Take care that the magnets in the disk are approsensor, see figure 3 on page 9. oximately in the sa ame height as the - ELEKTRONIK N A F